4b1ss4l/nhscript/README.md

-Requirements
+# Requirements

 Termux or a Linux-based terminal

-Internet connection to access Nhentai
+Internet connection to access Nhentai page

 # License